ghiobi/AnotherOne/README.md

-# myiternary
+# mytiernary
-Welcome to myiternary.
+Welcome to mytiernary.
 A simple web app for schedule making and course sequence planning.

 ## Important Tasks